 Protocol A4.1 outlines a number of acceptable measures to prevent the unauthorized access to anhydrous ammonia while in retail storage.
 The proposed amendment would require the mandatory installation and use of fencing measures and forgoing the options of valve and tank securement or other physical means of security.
 All newly construction sites after January 1, 2019 must include fencing while currently certified sites must install fencing by January 1, 2021.

 As a Fertilizer Canada member and/or stakeholder, your feedback is important to us.
 Fertilizer Canada is committed to providing a robust Code and will continue to work with the fertilizer industry to maintain our social license to operate, keeping employees, farmers and the public safe.
-All comments must be submitted in writing on or before July 15, 2018.

 Full memo here.

 View the Anhydrous Ammonia Code of Practice Proposal – Amendment to Protocol A4.1 here.

 - Anhydrous Ammonia Code of Practice (Effective January 2017)

 - Ammonia Code of Practice – 2017 Amendments from 2012

 - Anhydrous Ammonia Code of Practice – FAQ